Join a Neighborhood Watch Group to Prevent Burglary

-According to the FBI, over 2 million incidents of burglary were committed in 2009.
-A burglary takes place in the U.S. every 14.6 seconds, according to the Uniform Crime Reporting Program Crime Clock.
+According to the FBI, over 2.1 million incidents of burglary were committed in 2012.
+A burglary takes place in the U.S. every 14.3 seconds, according to the Uniform Crime Reporting Program Crime Clock.
 And burglary is not a crime limited to night-time.
-In fact, the Burglary Prevention Council reports that more than 60 percent of all residential burglaries occurred during daylight hours.
+In fact, the National Crime Prevention Council reports that more than 60 percent of all residential burglaries occurred during daylight hours.
 While these statistics are alarming, they remind us of the ever-growing impact of crime in the United States -- and that no matter where you reside, you are a potential victim.

 Not everyone can afford subscription-based home security systems that provide 24-hour monitoring.
 Local policing efforts are often stretched too thin for routine patrols and must rely on the active participation of community residents for crime prevention.

 Since most crimes happen in isolation, a Neighborhood Watch team is employed to act as an extra set of "eyes and ears" when a police presence is not always available.
 But a Neighborhood Watch group does more than canvass its community.
 In most cases, involvement creates opportunity to get to know those living in your geographical area, helping to open the lines of communication with local police and better overall cooperation among residents in crime prevention efforts.
 Participating in a Neighborhood Watch group builds confidence and encourages residents to take an active interest in one another's properties and livelihoods.

 Many neighborhoods already have a Neighborhood Watch program in place.
 For those that don't, speaking with your community association will help you gather more information about specific needs.
 Contacting local law enforcement organizations is also beneficial in helping initiate the task.